cryptoKorpus/Documentation/test-bmail-smartcontract.md

 2 - Change httpEndpoint to a network with a bmail smartcontract deployed by a bmail.code account

-2 - Change mynewacct to a test account
+3 - Insert sender and receiver and send mail(To send again comment account creation)

 ```html
 <html>